 MRT – Day 6 from Monticello to St Paul

 Leaving Monticello, the MRT crosses the river and meanders through the farm fields of specialty crops to Elk River.
 To get a better feel for what you will see as you ride into the Twin Cities, watch the 5th video clip here.
-Stopping in Elk River, cyclists passing through the down-town area will notice the fresco mural on Main Street.
+Stopping in Elk River, cyclists passing through the downtown area will notice the fresco mural on Main Street.
 You will also find plenty of options for a rest stop here.

 Now, in the next twenty-five miles, MRT enthusiasts will enjoy stopping at several of the Twin Cities Gateway community attractions.

-From here enjoy paved bicycle paths through Minneapolis, before reaching the St. Paul suburb of Inver Grove Heights.
+From here, enjoy paved bicycle paths through Minneapolis before reaching the St. Paul suburb of Inver Grove Heights.

 MRT Day-7 from St Paul to Frontenac

-This new trail near Schaar’s Bluff is already completed on the far end and will take cyclists into the downtown Hastings’s historic district.
+This new trail near Schaar’s Bluff is completed on the far end and will take cyclists into downtown Hastings’s historic district.
 You can find more about Hastings in our At-A-Glance article, along with a place to stop for cool refreshments or a meal.

 Rolling into Red Wing

 As the MRT runs alongside the river bank on the Great River Road, you will find the atmosphere in Red Wing both unique and charming.
-From the beautiful bluffs, historic sites and world famous boots and pottery, this river town also offers several dining opportunities for a stop here.
+From the beautiful bluffs, historic sites, and world-famous boots and pottery, this river town also offers several dining opportunities for a stop here.
 If you decide to spend the night, see Visit Red Wing for more options.